nakul85/daily-reflection-tree/README.md

-# Daily Reflection Decision Tree
+# AI-Powered Daily Reflection System with Deterministic Decision Trees and Guardrails

 This project implements a deterministic decision tree for a daily reflection system.
 The goal is to guide a user through a structured reflection about their day and provide meaningful insights based on their responses.